-Chairman of Viking, Torstein Hagen recently shared that 45 of its 78 river ships are sailing again as are all of its six ocean ships.
+Chairman of Viking, Torstein Hagen recently shared an update on their river ship’s sailings as well as the six ocean ships.
 He also shared that they have a UVC robot that goes through the public spaces of the ship at night to disinfect surfaces.
 In addition, staff conduct testing of the handrails and elevator buttons regularly to make sure they have been thoroughly cleaned on a daily basis, too.

 My Viking River Experiences

 The first Viking River Cruise I took was the Rhine Christmas Market Cruise with my sister.
 We did the Basel, Switzerland to Amsterdam, Netherlands route with stops in Breisach, Heidelberg, Koblenz, Cologne (all in Germany), Strasbourg (France,) and Kinderdijk (Netherlands).